315+ Telescopes Ranked

 Not Recommended Telescope

 The Meade Polaris 127 claims to be a 127 mm (5″) f/7.9 Newtonian reflector, sporting a focal length of 1,000 mm.
-However, this claim should immediately raise eyebrows, as the optical tube of the telescope appears to be far too compact to accommodate such a focal length.
+However, this claim immediately raised my eyebrows, as the optical tube of the telescope appears to be far too compact to accommodate a 1000mm focal length.

 Collimating the telescope on a star is an alternative method for making minor adjustments and won’t require disassembly of the Polaris 127’s focuser, but it requires practice.
 Our collimation guide provides more information.

-The included 6.3mm MA eyepiece offers extremely limited eye relief, making it necessary to press your eye uncomfortably close to it in order to see anything.
-Furthermore, the 159x magnification it provides exceeds the capabilities of the Polaris 127’s flawed optics, especially when used with the 2x Barlow lens for a staggering 318x, a magnification a bit beyond what any telescope of this aperture can be expected to provide sharp images at, even if it had good optics, which is hardly the case here.
+The included 6.3mm MA eyepiece offers extremely limited eye relief, making it necessary to press my eye uncomfortably close to it in order to see anything.
+Furthermore, the 159x magnification the 6.3mm eyepiece provides exceeds the capabilities of the Polaris 127’s flawed optics, even more when used with the 2x Barlow lens for a staggering 318x, a magnification a bit beyond what any telescope of this aperture can be expected to provide sharp images at, even if it had good optics, which is hardly the case here.

-The Polaris 127 also includes a simple red-dot finder, which falls short of the quality typically found in Celestron and Sky-Watcher models.
-Although it functions adequately and is a step up from low-quality 5×24 or 6×30 finders, adjusting it proves challenging, the on/off switch is minuscule, and the plastic window used to view the projected red dot is slightly tinted, reducing the brightness of the sky view.
+The Polaris 127 also includes a simple red-dot finder, which falls short of the quality that I typically found in Celestron and Sky-Watcher models.
+Although it functions adequately and is a step up from low-quality 5×24 or 6×30 finders, adjusting it proves challenging.
+The on/off switch is minuscule, and the plastic window used to view the projected red dot is also slightly tinted, reducing the brightness of the sky.
 While it may suffice, and replacing it may not be cost-effective in any case, it is far from well-made.

 The Polaris EQ2 Mount